Interviews

 • Stay on the employer’s radar

 Life is unpredictable.
+I once had to reschedule an interview because my entire neighborhood experienced a random power cut (the definition of bad timing).
 Things can happen.
-Your hiring managers are human as well and will understand this.
+Your hiring managers are human and will understand this.

 With that in mind, use this template to reschedule an interview.